troy-west/wire/README.md

 # Wire

-A small Clojure library for explicitly wiring together functions in a declaritive computation graph.
+A small Clojure library for explicitly wiring together functions into declarative computation graphs.

 ## Usage